rlgonzalez/gonzalez_website/README.md

 ***It's very important that this step succeeds before you push to the web.*** If this step did not succeed, make sure you fix the problem before proceeding with pushing to the web.
 The most common reasons for this to fail are incorrect Github username/password or your local repository not being up to date with all of the changes in the Github repository.

 Once you've fixed any issues and you're absolutely certain that your changes have been pushed to the Github repository (I would double check to be sure), you're ready to push changes to the web.

-If it's the first time you're doing this, execute the following command, which might take a while:

-	git push web +master:refs/heads/master

-Otherwise, you can just execute
+Use the following command, which will push your changes to the remote git repository on CUNIX, which will trigger the post-receive hook you set up to automatically update the live webserver:

 	git push web

-Both commands will prompt you for your UNI password
+This will prompt you for your UNI password

 If this succeeds, it means your changes were successfully pushed to CUNIX and the webserver.